Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Investing in digital real estate is a promising avenue for entrepreneurs in search of new opportunities.
-These online assets can often require less upfront capital than traditional property, and the upside could be substantial.
+These online assets can often require less upfront capital than traditional property, and the upside can be substantial.
 However, the digital landscape is also marked by volatility, scams and regulatory uncertainty, meaning investors need to weigh both the opportunities and the risks before diving in.
 Understanding current trends and best practices is crucial for navigating the realities of this dynamic market.

 What is digital real estate?